 - **Tropical-climate metros (Miami, New Orleans, Honolulu)**: pricing in line with metro tier; fill cycles tighten to 2 weeks due to humidity.

-For specific regional pricing, see [`lash extensions in Miami`](/service/lash-extensions/miami-fl), [`lash technicians in Houston`](/lash-technicians/houston-tx), or browse [`lash artists in your area`](/find?q=lash-extensions).
+For specific regional pricing, see lash extensions in Miami, lash technicians in Houston, or browse lash artists in your area.

 What drives the artist's pricing tier